-Why Have Emotional Release Therapy …to feel better by releasing the stress of stuck emotional energy and reducing the resulting physical somatic symptoms.
+Emotional Release Therapy can help you feel better by releasing the stress of stuck emotional energy and reducing the resulting physical somatic symptoms.

-Some physical conditions that improve with ERT are:
+Some physical conditions that improve with emotional release therapy are:

 Headaches (pain caused by a disturbance of the pain-sensitive structures around the brain) · Digestion problems (which can develop other stomach and intestine problems, such as eating disorders or acid reflux) · Genito-urinary conditions (problems that can affect the reproductive organs and the urinary system) · Chronic pain throughout the body (A chronic pain is one that extends beyond the normal expected period of healing) · Pain caused by accidents and injuries (pain that occurs from car accidents, sports injuries or other general accidents and injuries that may occur at home, on the job or in other daily life activities)

-The emotional energy associated with the following conditions is often released with EERT:
+The emotional energy associated with the following conditions is often released with emotional release therapy:

 Grieving (which is multi-faceted response to loss of someone or something in which you had a bond) · Depression ( a prolonged state of low mood or aversion to activity) · Bipolar problems ( which can be defined by the presence of one or more episodes of abnormally elevated energy levels, cognition, and mood with or without one or more depressive episodes) · Separation issues (a psychological condition in which an individual experiences excessive anxiety regarding separation from home or from people to whom the individual has a strong emotional attachment) · Anxiety ( which is a psychological and physiological state characterized by somatic, emotional, cognitive, and behavioral components) · Stress (referring to the consequence of the failure of an organism – human or animal – to respond appropriately to emotional or physical threats, whether actual or imagined) · Panic disorders (an anxiety disorder characterized by recurring severe panic attacks.
 It may also include significant behavioral change lasting at least a month and of ongoing worry about the implications or concern about having other attacks) · Somatic disorders ( dealing with parts of the peripheral nervous system that areassociated with the voluntary control of body movements via skeletal muscles, and with sensory reception of the bodies senses) · Co-dependence issues (dealing with tendencies that cause one to behave in overly passive or excessively caretaking ways that negatively impact one’s relationships and quality of life) · Post-traumatic stress issues (is a severe anxiety disorder that can develop after exposure to any event that results in psychological trauma that can overwhelm and inhibit an individual’s ability to cope to deal with everyday life) ·Abuse issues (issues that deal with the improper usage or treatment that may often lead to unfairly or improperly gaining benefit, physical or verbal maltreatment, injury, sexual assault, violation, rape, unjust practices; wrongful practice or custom; offense; crime, or otherwise verbal aggression)